Darshanh20/ODDOxSPIT/ADMIN_MODULE_SUMMARY.md

 ## ✅ Complete Admin Dashboard System Built

 ### Overview
-A comprehensive Admin Module has been built for the StockMaster Inventory Management System with full role-based access control, real-time dashboards, and complete inventory oversight.
+A comprehensive Admin Module has been built for the IronVault Inventory Management System with full role-based access control, real-time dashboards, and complete inventory oversight.

 ---